fortytwoservices/public-docs.fortytwo.io/docs/Generic/shared_teams_channel.md

 ![Picture of "Cross-tenant access settings"](media/shared_teams_channel.png)

 Select the tab "Organizational settings", and then click "Add organization".
-On the "Add organization" pane, type the full domain name for our organization "amesto.no" and press "Enter".
+On the "Add organization" pane, type the full domain name for our organization "amesto.com" and press "Enter".
 It should populate the field "Name" with "Amesto", and then click the button for "Add".

 ![Picture of "Add organization" pane](media/shared_teams_channel-1.png)